 The student will submit the final version of the Research Paper.

-Each exam will cover the Reading & Study material for the module/week in which it is assigned.
-Each exam will be open-book/open-notes.
-Exams 3 and 7 will contain 2 essay questions in addition to 35 multiple-choice and/or true/false questions and will have a 1-hour and 30-minute time limit.
-All other exams will have 35 multiple-choice and/or true/false questions and will have a 1-hour time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes.
+Quizzes in Module: Week 3 and 7 will contain 2 essay questions in addition to 35 multiple-choice and/or true/false questions and will have a 1-hour and 30-minute time limit.
+All other quizzes will have 35 multiple-choice and/or true/false questions and will have a 1-hour time limit.